tayupov/tayupov.github.io/content/blog/nps-pitfalls/index.md

 ---

 You've just launched a new revolutionary product and senior leadership wants to know how it's doing.
 They're overseeing many products these days and suggest you go for a metric they're familiar with - the ol' reliable Net Promoter Score (NPS).

-You start drafting the survey, but hold up - there's some things you should know.
+You start drafting the survey, but hold up - there are some things you should know first.

 ### What is NPS?